fluree/fluree.cli/README.md

 When you are forgetting a ledger, you are removing that database from the group state (the RAFT state in this case).
 You are not deleting the actual ledger files, such as a block files and index files.
 This means, that even after you forget a ledger, you can still remember that ledger later, copy the files and remember it in on a different network, or even just keep it as a historical record, without making updates to it later.

-The template for forgetting a ledger is `ledger forget [NW/LEDGER or NW LEDGER]`
+The template for forgetting a ledger is `ledger forget LEDGER`

-For example, to forget the ledger `fluree/test`, you can either issue `ledger forget fluree/test` or `ledger forget fluree test`,
+For example, to forget the ledger `fluree/test`, you would issue `ledger forget fluree/test`.

 #### Remembering a Ledger